-In 1997, 39 people took their own lives to reach what they believed was an extraterrestrial spacecraft following Comet Hale–Bopp.
+In 1997, 39 people took their own lives in an attempt to reach what they believed was an extraterrestrial spacecraft following Comet Hale–Bopp.

-The cult leader Marshall Applewhite persuaded 38 followers to prepare for ritual suicide so their souls could board the supposed craft.
+The cult leader Marshall Applewhite persuaded 38 followers to prepare for a ritual suicide, believing it would enable their souls to board the supposed extraterrestrial craft.

-Applewhite believed that after their deaths an unidentified flying object (UFO) would take their souls to another "level of existence above human”, which he described as being both physical and spiritual.
+Applewhite believed that after their deaths, an unidentified flying object (UFO) would transport their souls to another "level of existence above human," which he described as being both physical and spiritual.